Krisell/laravel-session-migrator/CONTRIBUTING.md

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
+- Adjust your coding style to the sourrounding code in the project.

 ## Requirements

-If the project maintainer has any additional requirements, you will find them listed here.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).
+- **Code style** - Make sure to run `composer lint` before pushing your code.

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - Your patch won't be accepted if code doesn't have full test coverage (`composer test-coverage`).

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.